-In certain cases, disconnected mode might affect access to the origin volume, as outlined in Best Practice 1: Set atime update on origin to false.
+In certain cases, disconnected mode might affect access to the origin volume, as outlined in Best Practice 2: Set atime-updates on Origin to False.

-4.8 MetroCluster Cluster Support
+MetroCluster Cluster Support

 Beginning in ONTAP 9.7, both FlexCache origin volumes and cache volumes can be hosted on an ONTAP MetroCluster (MCC) system.
 This can be on either mirrored or unmirrored aggregates in the MCC.
 See TR-4375 NetApp MetroCluster FC for information on mirrored and unmirrored aggregates and their requirements.